agentultra/tigerbeetle-hs/README.md

 The current release supports Tigerbeetle `0.16.33`.

+Note that at this stage the API is subject to change.
+Consider this experimental.
+We will aim to make major version releases have a stable API.

 This project will aim to support the upstream release cycle and version policies in future releases.